 Baron himself collapses and starts coughing, revealing he’s also a sickly pushover, and he just walks away without even breaking his tough guy character.
-And despite his sickly nature and the fact that his Metabot was just defeated depressingly easily, the Screws still worship the ground he walks on.
+And despite his sickly nature and the fact that his Medabot was just defeated depressingly easily, the Screws still worship the ground he walks on.
 I don’t get it.
 The Screws are stupid, but I wouldn’t think they’d be quite that stupid.

 That sure was a thing that happened.
 What a fun two minutes that was.

-Metabee and Ikki bask in their victory for a moment before the student council president gives Ikki the title of vice president.
+Metabee and Ikki bask in their victory for a moment before the Student Council President gives Ikki the title of Vice President.
 Believing Ikki just used him for the sake of a title, with Erika so helpfully giving photo proof to support this, Metabee starts shooting at Ikki because gun violence against children is hilarious according to this episode.